MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-data-content.md

 - File names.
 - Cache.

-If you do need to store this information, document the business justification.
+As general guidance, merchants shouldn't store this information.
+If there's a need document the business justification.

 ### Requirement 3.3